lukasz-r/-linux_how-tos/git.md

 ```bash
 git commit
 ```
-+ thus you can't skip a staging part in this case
++ thus a staging part can't be skipped in the case of a file addition

 # removing files